EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 Below we cite heavily from this report, adding details where necessary, and provide links to relevant task pages.

 It helps to consider the lifecycle of your research software project through the lens of a software management plan (SMP).
-A software management plan is a document that describes how the software will be developed, maintained, published, archived, etcetera.
+A software management plan is a document that describes how the software will be developed, maintained, published, archived, etc.
 There are several guides available for writing a software management plan, such as the [Practical guide to Software Management Plans](https://zenodo.org/records/7589725).

-### Planning 🔍
+### Planning

-> A research question, a new service or feature request (e.g. data service, workflow automation) or tenders from funders (e.g. from EU) initiate the planning phase.
+A research question, a new service or feature request (e.g. data service, workflow automation) or tenders from funders (e.g. from EU) initiate the planning phase.

-> > Planning research software development usually happens in the context of a student thesis (BSc, MSc, PhD), or for a larger research project including preparations of concrete scientific articles.
+Planning research software development usually happens in the context of a student thesis (BSc, MSc, PhD), or for a larger research project including preparations of concrete scientific articles.

-> Also new releases for longer running research software projects often trigger a "start over".
+New releases for longer running research software projects often trigger a "start over".

-> > The planning stage can be facilitated by or include a requirements analysis (for all levels), a value proposition (for software products) or a market or community survey in order to understand the audience (for software products or platforms).
+The planning stage can be facilitated by or include a requirements analysis (for all levels), a value proposition (for software products) or a market or community survey in order to understand the audience (for software products or platforms).
-> Also a roadmap for the initial development and later stages can be instrumental.
+Having a roadmap for the initial development and later stages can be instrumental.

-### Requirements 🔧 + 🔍
+### Requirements

 When the high-level research/organizational planning has been done, the software implementation phase starts.
 The first stage is to gather and/or analyse software requirements.